Infrared photography gets me another photo at a ‘bad’ time of day

 Getting low with a Platypod Ultra

-A piece of kit that was also helpful in making this image was my Playtpod.
+A piece of kit that was also helpful in making this image was my Platypod.
 I keep it handily hanging from my camera bag.
 This camera support allowed me to easily adjust the camera with a very low angle allowing the junipers to frame the scene.

 Many of today’s cameras having a flip screen makes this setup a no-brainer.
 I remember days gone past if your wanted a low angle such as this you would need to be down in the dirt on your belly to see the viewfinder!